 Making chocolate that is yummy and good for you doesn’t mean that it has to be flavorless, or bitter and unpleasant to eat.
-We’ve got a recipe that we are sure you’ll love.
+We’ve got a homemade chocolate recipe that we are sure you’ll love.
 Try this non dairy chocolate recipe which is also sugarless and suitable for Vegans is divine.
 If you are into raw foods, we’ve ticked that box too.

 The only consideration to be made with this is if you have nut allergies.
 As this recipe contains cashews, if you have an allergy then we would suggest avoiding it.
 But, for all others who are after a non dairy chocolate recipe that tastes like it was hand made in Mexico where the cacao is freshly stone ground, this is just for you.

 Able to be whipped up in less than 10 minutes with no high level of culinary skill, kids can make this quite easily.
 And wouldn’t you rather that they had something that was not loaded with refined sugar than something that was?
 They won’t even know that it’s healthy, and they will want it more and more.

 Non Dairy Chocolate Recipe